GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control

+This work was partly supported by the National Science Foundation (NSF) CAREER Award \#CCF-2238030, the MIT Lincoln Lab under the Safety in Aerobatic Flight Regimes (SAFR) program, and the MIT-DSTA program.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the authors and don’t necessarily reflect the views of the sponsors.

+\begin{biography}[{ }]{Songyuan Zhang} (Student Member, IEEE) received the Bachelor of Engineering degree in engineering mechanics [Tsien Excellence in Engineering Program (TEEP)] from Tsinghua University, Beijing, China, in 2021 and the Master of Science degree in aeronautics and astronautics from the Massachusetts Institute of Technology (MIT), Cambridge, MA, USA, in 2024.

-\begin{biography}[{ }]{Songyuan Zhang} is a third-year graduate student in the Department of Aeronautics and Astronautics at Massachusetts Institute of Technology, MA, USA.
-He received his B.E. degree in Engineering Mechanics (Tsien Excellence in Engineering Program, TEEP) at Tsinghua University, Beijing, China, in 2021.
-His research interests lie in learning safe and stable controllers for complex large-scale autonomous systems. \end{biography}
+He is currently a graduate student with the Department of Aeronautics and Astronautics, MIT.
+His research interests include learning safe and performant controllers for complex large-scale autonomous systems using certificates and reinforcement learning. \end{biography}